 - • By the procedure of injection, some eggs may be damaged which are related to the properties of the inner egg membrane.

 - • Many Sperms may not be capable of activating the egg when injected directly into the egg.

 Following successful fertilization, embryo development is similar for ICSI and IVF.
 Following embryo transfer, pregnancy rates are similar to IVF.

 What risks are associated with ICSI treatment?

+ICSI can give the opportunity of success for the many couples, on the other hand, ICSI carries many risks.
 It is known that abnormal sperm production, as is the case in men with very low sperm count or absent sperm in the ejaculate, can be associated with genetic defects in the male.
 As ICSI bypasses the normal processes of sperm ‘selection’ and fertilization, these genetic defects may be transmitted to the children.
-It is also possible that the egg may be damaged by the injection procedure.
+The egg may also get damaged by the injection procedure.
 Theoretically, this can result in damage to the resulting embryo if the damaged egg is fertilized normally.

 Fortunately, evidence supported by recent studies reported no difference in the risk for any anomaly or specific anomalies after different types of IVF technologies including ICSI.
 It should be borne in mind that the great majority of babies born by ICSI do not display any abnormalities.

-Counselling session by our team of doctors prior to the procedure selection is a regular practice at Prasad Infertility clinic and has strengthened the bond between the couple and our experts to face both success and failures associated with the assisted reproductive technologies.
+Counseling session by our team of doctors before the procedure selection is a regular practice at Prasad Infertility Solutions, the Best Infertility Hospital in Hyderabad and has strengthened the bond between the couple and our experts to face both success and failures associated with the assisted reproductive technologies.